 Accordingly, in the context presented by this case, Title II "cannot be said to be so out of proportion to a supposed remedial or preventive object that it cannot be understood as responsive to, or designed to prevent, unconstitutional behavior."
 Lane, 541 U.S. at 533 (citation and quotation marks omitted).

 CONCLUSION

-For the above reasons, this Court should deny the state defendants' motion to dismiss plaintiff's claims under Title II of the ADA on the basis of Eleventh Amendment immunity.
+For the above reasons, this Court should reverse the district court's dismissal of plaintiff's claims under Title II of the ADA and Section 504 of the